NoFussComputing/ansible_collection_netbox/docs/projects/ansible/collection/netbox/role/glpi.md

     - User with `write` permissions to devices and Virtual Machines

-    - ALL devices will need to have `itil_item_type` field set to it's GLPI item type.
+    - ALL items for sync to GLPI need to have fields `GLPI Item Type` and `GLPI Entity` set.
+Without this the item will not be added to GLPI.
 This will be possible only after running the [setup steps](index.md#setup).

 ## Setup